-As we have already alluded to our capability to take an idea and make it a reality in a quick and efficient manner in a previous blog, it should come as no surprise that we are highly skilled at every level.
-In order to better understand just what we do at each production step, here is a complete breakdown of our manufacturing process:
+We’ve thoroughly demonstrated our capability to take an idea and make it a reality in a quick and efficient manner in a previous blog, therefore, it should come as no surprise that we are highly skilled at every level.
+In order to better understand what we do at each production step, continue reading about our manufacturing process!

 Stage 1: Prototyping

 At times as a first step, we get requests from clients for prototyping work.
 With our in-house 3D printer, we take the design and print it out for the customer – according to their drawing and specifications.
 Then the customer can take the printed prototype and “interference fit” it into the assembly, to make sure it performs the job that they want it to do.

 Harvan will sometimes find issues with the drawings that make it difficult to manufacture (adding to the cost), so Harvan engineers will make suggestions for modifications to the drawing/part in order for it to work from a manufacturing aspect.

 Suggestions to remove details that add costs without changing the part’s function can be a part of the first step of prototyping.

 The engineers then prepare a quote.
 They go out to source the material and then find good pricing for the material and incorporate that into their quote.
 Of course, the time to manufacture the part is factored into the final quote on the product.